HomeMy WebLinkAbout07/30/84July 30, 1984

 5150.
 Scope of article.

-In addition to any other method pr
+In addition to any other method pi

-by any district pursuant to this articl
+by any district pursuant to this antic

 shall not apply to irrigation districts,